General

 Real-time supply chain visibility is table stakes for competitive logistics operations.
 However, the path from fragmented data to unified delivery intelligence requires more than technology implementation.
 Success demands a structured approach, realistic timelines, and focus on incremental value delivery.

-What percentage of shipments can you track in real time today?
+What percentage of shipments can most enterprises track in real time today?

-How long does it take to identify and resolve delivery exceptions?
+How long does it take to identify and resolve delivery exceptions without a control tower?

-Without a control tower, exception identification takes hours or days.
-With predictive logistics, teams receive automated alerts 2–4 hours before disruptions impact customers.
+Without a control tower, exception identification takes hours or days, often requiring manual coordination across multiple systems and teams.
+With predictive logistics capabilities, teams receive automated alerts 2–4 hours before disruptions impact customers, and autonomous workflows can resolve many exceptions without human intervention—reducing manual exception handling by up to 50%.

 Can you predict service failures before they impact customers?